octopus-network/octopus-docs/src/maintain/delegator-operations.md

 ![delegator claim reward](../images/maintain/delegator_claim_rewards.jpg)

+**Warning**: The delegator needs to claim the rewards in time, and the rewards that exceed 84 days will not be claimable.

 ### Unbond delegation

 Click the `Unbond Delegation` button on the `Validator Profile` page to perform the unbond delegation operation.